Updated: Sep 2, 2022

 GS: Connection to indie-publishing community.
 Until I happened to meet EJ one morning here in Saugatuck, I was very limited in a sense of community.
 I want that to change.

 WW: What platforms do you use to promote your work?

 GS: Some social media, the local newspaper, word of mouth, signings, and very little beyond that.
 I originally thought that the setting was so local that there would be less interest more than a few miles from Saugatuck-Douglas.
 I'm changing my mind.
 I'm searching for community and/or a good agent.
 And, because the two main characters, Horace and Beatrix, are both part of the autism spectrum community, I would like to work closer with that area.
 I think there might be some appeal - but far more importantly, that sense that 60+ year olds on the spectrum are vital to our culture,

 WW: Tell us about yourself

 GS: I am 66 years old, an Episcopal priest here in Saugatuck for the past 28 years, and retiring soon.
-I grew up in an era before autism was diagnosed, and certainly before the high end of the spectrum - Asperger's as it was formerly called, was really known.
+I grew up in an era before autism was diagnosed, and certainly before the high end of the spectrum - Asperger's as it was formerly called, wasn't really known.
 In short, I was always an outsider.
 And so was a very good friend who is the muse for Beatrix.
 I'm fixated on history, the 1920s, and still face the challenges of coping with all of those neuro-typicals in my world.
 Just as we did 60 years ago, the real Beatrix and I 'have each other's back'.
 One thing I remember very clearly that still has a tremendous influence on me was the final scene in "St Elsewhere" where a young boy is holding a snow-globe of the hospital.
 I realized then that I was not 'weird' in creating my own worlds and stories, quit obsessing about it, and began enjoying life much more.